Pavel Zacha Game Preview: Bruins vs. Blue Jackets

 Zacha Season Stats Insights

-- In seven of 20 games this year, Zacha has scored a goal, but there are no multi-goal efforts on his ledger.
+- In eight of 23 games this year, Zacha has scored a goal, but there are no multi-goal efforts on his ledger.

-- In 14 of 20 games this year, Zacha has registered a point, including two games with two or more points.
+- Zacha has a point in 15 of 23 games this year, with multiple points in three of them.

-- Zacha has an assist in eight of 20 games this season, with multiple assists in one of them.
+- Zacha has posted an assist in a game nine times this year in 23 games played, including multiple assists once.

-- Zacha has an implied probability of 64.5% to exceed his point total based on the odds.
+- The implied probability that Zacha goes over his points prop total is 62.5%, based on the odds.

 Sign up for Underdog fantasy today.